Enjoy an unforgettable evening of glorious entertainment with this Outdoor Proms Concert for two experience.

 The use of recording equipment is prohibited and please allow sufficient time to park your car as no vehicles are allowed on the concert area.
 The car park opens at 2:00pm and gates to the concert arena open at 4:00pm or 4:30pm depending on the venue.

-Please note, once you have booked your chosen venue tickets will be emailed to you to print at home at a least a week prior to the event.
+Please note, once you have booked your chosen venue, tickets for the proms will be emailed to you to print at home within two weeks of your bookings being received.
 Seating is not provided so you are welcome to bring chairs/rugs as well as a picnic.
 Some public catering is available.
 In certain weather conditions, air displays will unfortunately not be possible due to safety reasons.

 Your experience will last for all evening, car park opens at 2pm, gates open at approximately 4pm.